 - Stand at your desired landing point when marking the LZ to have the most accurate distance reporting from the LZ while on jumprun.

-Once the GPS has a good signal it will show you current location latitude and longitude using the decimal degrees format, as well as your MSL (mean sea level) altitude.
-You can select “save” to store this location as your LZ for future jumps, or “cancel” to exit this screen without updating your LZ.
+Once the GPS has a good signal it will display the current location (latitude and longitude values) using the decimal degrees format, as well as your MSL (mean sea level) altitude.
+You can select “save” to store these coordinates to the marker, or “cancel” to exit this screen without updating the marker’s coordinates.